ten-protocol/foundation/governance-guidelines.md

 2.1	Mission
 -----------
-Following on from the Obscuro White Paper, we see the mission of the Obscuro Network Foundation to achieve the vision of Obscuro - whereby transactions of users can be recorded in an immutable ledger, benefiting from the power of smart contracts which control the flow of value and adata and enable useful applications, while maintaining privacy.
-[GT] can this statement include something like "within the confines of local and international law"?
+Following on from the Obscuro White Paper, we see the mission of the Obscuro Network Foundation to achieve the vision of Obscuro - whereby transactions of users can be recorded in an immutable ledger, benefiting from the power of smart contracts which control the flow of value and adata and enable useful applications, while maintaining privacy within the confines of local and international law.

 Achieving this vision and making it ubiquitous will involve running and maintaining a stable and secure Network with open and fair governance, while also promoting the Network so as to ensure its more widespread use.